rENM-Framework/rENM-scripts/README.md

 ## Overview

-This repository contains R and bash scripts that support the rENM Framework — a modular suite of R packages for reconstructing and analyzing long-term ecological niche dynamics using historical species occurrence records and environmental data.
+This repository contains R and bash scripts that support work on the rENM Framework — a modular suite of R packages for reconstructing and analyzing long-term ecological niche dynamics using historical species occurrence records and environmental data.

 ## Contents